 An application for the issuance of a residence permit shall be submitted by a third-country national on long-term residence within eight days from the day s/he was granted long-term residence in the Republic of Croatia.

 In 2018, 8 long term residence statuses were granted to asylees and 7 to foreigners under subsidiary protection.
 A total of 15 long-term residence permits for asylees and 13 for subsidiary protection beneficiaries were valid at the end of 2018.
-However, no information is available for period 2019 until the end of 2021.
+However, no information is available for 2019 and 2020.

 Article 150 (1) (4) Law on Foreigners